FredHutch/aws-batch-at-hutch-docs/index.md

 * `vcpus` The number of CPU cores your job will need.
 Defaults to 1.
 You should only change this if you know that your job code is explicitly parallelized (that is, it uses more than one core).
+* `jobDefinitionName`  The name of the job definition.
+* `image` Change this if you don't want to use the default Docker image provided by SciComp.